Nahj al-balagha: Shiqshiqiya sermon

 As for the Shiqshiqiya sermon, in which the predecessors of Ali are sharply criticized, Sunni authorities reject it as the work of al-Radi, in line with their tendency to neutralize the conflicts among the companions after Muhammad.
 By contrast, among others, the Shia traditionist Abdul Hosein Amini provided several chains of transmission for this sermon, some of which predate al-Radi.
 Other Shia scholars accept the authenticity of this sermon but do not claim tawatur, which is the highest level of credibility in hadith terminology.
 Among this last group is the Shia philosopher al-Bahrani, who also authored a commentary of Nahj al-balagha.
 This lack of tawatur leaves the possibility that some sensitive words in the sermon were not uttered by Ali, according to the Islamic author Reza Shah-Kazemi.
 Alternatively, Jafri suggests that the sermon is authentic for it was also quoted in earlier works, including Kitab al-Mahasin by the Shia traditionist Ahmad ibn Muhammad al-Ash'ari, Kitab al-Gharat by the Shia historian Ibrahim ibn Muhammad al-Thaqafi, and Kitab al-Insaf by the Mu'tazilite theologian Abu al-Qasim al-Balkhi.

 Computational verification

+A modern copy of Nahj al-Balagha.

 Sarwar and Mohamed recently used computational methods, mainly stylometric analysis and machine learning, to examine the authenticity of Nahj al-balagha by analyzing the 'morphological segmentation' of its text.
 They compared the book against the works of al-Radi and his brother, and concluded that the book is internally consistent, which suggests that it can be attributed to a single author, that the book was not authored by al-Radi or by his brother, Sharif al-Murtada.
 The authors thus conclude that the content of Nahj al-balagha can indeed be attributed to Ali.